A police detective has called and left you a message, asking you to please call him back.

 If you have questions about obstruction of justice, or how to handle a telephone call or home visit by police, give our expert criminal defense attorneys a call at 703-492-4200.
 It is much easier to know and protect your rights in advance than it is to be facing criminal charges after what you perceive is an innocent or helpful conversation with police.

-DISCLAIMER: The results of every case depend on factors unique to that case, and NZS Law does not guarantee or predict results in similar cases.
+DISCLAIMER: The results of every case depend on factors unique to that case, and Nichols Zauzig does not guarantee or predict results in similar cases.